nothotscott/VisualOS/README.md

 ## Included dependencies
 The following are included and minimally modified to adapt to the build process and the VOS runtime
-- gnu-efi is included under the BSD license
+- [limine](https://github.com/limine-bootloader/limine) is distributed under the [BSD 2-Clause](https://github.com/limine-bootloader/limine/blob/trunk/LICENSE.md)
-- PDCLib is included under the [Public domain](src/libraries/pdclib/COPYING.CC0)
+- [musl](https://git.musl-libc.org/cgit/musl) is included under the [MIT License](src/libraries/musl/COPYRIGHT)
-	- Though PDCLib is public domain, credit to the original authors can be found in [pdclib/Notes.txt](src/libraries/pdclib/Notes.txt)
+	- Note: musl has been modified to work with VisualOS.

 # Build
 A Unix-like environment is required to build VisualOS.
 The following systems have been tested: WSL, Linux, MacOS